feathersui/feathersui-starling/documentation/help/markdown/component-lifecycle.md

 ## Removal

 The component is removed from the display list.
-Unless it is added to the display list again, it will not validate.
+Unless it is added to the display list again, it will no longer validate automatically.
 Property changes will be saved, but they will not be handled while the component is not attached to the stage.

 ## Disposal

-Like all Starling display objects, Feathers components have a `dispose()` function that may be used to do things like remove event listeners and dispose of children.
-In general, the core Feathers components are designed to ensure that disposal isn't strictly required, but disposal is recommended for safety in most cases.
+Like all Starling display objects, Feathers components have a `dispose()` function that may be used to do things like remove external event listeners and dispose children or textures.

+Once a Feathers component is disposed, it cannot be validated again.
+A disposed component should never be added to the display list.
+It may result in runtime errors or unexpected behavior.
+Most disposed components will be completely unresponsive to user interaction.

 ## Garbage Collection

 After all references to the component have been removed, it becomes eligible for garbage collection to be handled by the runtime.
-The component's short life has ended.
+The component's life has completed.

 ## Related Links